bytecodealliance/wasmtime/docs/contributing-architecture.md

   other.
 A `Store` cannot be used simultaneously from multiple threads (almost all operations require `&mut self`).

-* `crate::runtime::vm::InstanceHandle` - this is the low-level representation of a WebAssembly instance.
+* `wasmtime::runtime::vm::InstanceHandle` - this is the low-level representation of a WebAssembly instance.
 At the same time this is also used as the representation for all host-defined objects.
 For example if you call `wasmtime::Memory::new` it'll create an `InstanceHandle` under the hood.
 This is a very `unsafe` type